This is a step-by-step guide that covers everything you need to know about mooching for salmon, with all the information coming from experts.

 - SHIMANO CLARUS MOOCHING ROD – Check Price

-There are three types of reels that anglers and guides use for mooching salmon, but there is one reel that stands out as the best, and it will help you catch more salmon.
+There are three types of reels that anglers and guides use for mooching salmon, but there is one reel that stands out as the best.

-Spinning Reels – You could use a spinning reel for mooching but it is not ideal.
+Spinning Reels – I could use a spinning reel for mooching but it is not ideal.

 Mooching Reels – Some anglers will also use a mooching reel.